o1-labs/proof-systems/book/src/specs/kimchi.md

 #### And

 We implement the AND gadget making use of the XOR gadget and the Generic gate.
-A new gate type is not needed, but we could potentially add an `And16` gate type reusing the same ideas of `Xor16` so as to save one final generic gate, at the cost of one additional AND lookup table that would have the same size as that of the Xor.
+A new gate type is not needed, but we could potentially add an `And16` gate type reusing the same ideas of `Xor` so as to save one final generic gate, at the cost of one additional AND lookup table that would have the same size as that of the Xor.
 For now, we are willing to pay this small overhead and produce AND gadget as follows: